clo4/deno_jamf_school/src/README.md

 - Strict data validation completely removes hard-to-catch bugs
 - Only requires `--allow-net=YOUR_SCHOOL.jamfcloud.com`

-Bad documentation is a bug!
-If you want some help, [open a discussion on GitHub](https://github.com/SeparateRecords/deno_jamf_school/discussions).
+If you want some help or want to make a suggestion, [open an issue on GitHub](https://github.com/SeparateRecords/deno_jamf_school/issues) so we can make this project better for everyone.

 ## Get started

-[Here's how to get your API credentials](https://doc.deno.land/https/deno.land/x/jamf_school@0.4.1/mod.ts#Credentials).
-You'll have to replace the token, ID, and URL in the examples.

 To interface with the API, you'll need a client.
 Clients have a lot of methods to get objects from the API.

-Once you have some objects, you can get their properties
+Objects are a snapshot of their data at the point in time they were created, and always assume that they're up to date.
+They have properties you can access, and methods you can call to act on themselves or get other objects.

+[Here's how to get your API credentials](https://doc.deno.land/https/deno.land/x/jamf_school@0.4.1/mod.ts#Credentials) - you'll need those in order to use this library.

 <h6>device_names.js</h6>